PSTN and ISDN 2025 Switch OFF

 When FTTP gets to 75% availability within a certain area, Openreach can designate that exchange as a Priority Exchange.
 At that point, a 12-month notice is given to stop the sale of copper-based products at premises where FTTP is available.
 If you want a new service or you want to switch suppliers, you will only be able to buy FTTP irrespective of whether you would prefer another service.

 Openreach has been rolling out the FTTP Priority Exchange program in tranches, with a new tranche being announced every three months.
-Currently, there are four tranches, totalling 220 exchanges, which have been designated Priority.
-The first stop sell of copper-based products happens for 13 of those Priority exchanges in June 2021, with further stop sells in October, January, and April.
+Currently, there are seven tranches, totalling 552 exchanges, which have been designated Priority.
+The first stop sell of copper-based products happened for 13 Priority exchanges in June 2021, with further stop sells completed over the year.
+The stop sells are set to continue throughout 2022, with tranches three to six taking place throughout the year, with tranche seven scheduled for the start of 2023.

 In summary, there are two timelines to consider: